io-gui/io/docs/deep-dive.md

 In Io-Gui, there are two types of objects: nodes and elements.
 Both nodes and elements use features provided by the `IoNodeMixin` such as reactivity, data binding and various helper methods.

-A node is any `Object` that has been extended with the `IoNodeMixin` or an object that extends `IoNode`.
+A **node** is any `Object` that has been extended with the `IoNodeMixin` or an object that extends `IoNode`.

 ```javascript
 class IoNode extends IoNodeMixin(Object) {}
 class MyNode extends IoNode {}
 ```

-An element is a custom element that extends `IoElement` which is essentially `IoNodeMixin` applied to `HTMLElement`.
+An **element** is a custom element that extends `IoElement` which is essentially `IoNodeMixin` applied to `HTMLElement`.
 Elements have all of the core features of nodes, as well as additional DOM-specific features such as template rendering and CSS styling.
-Element's HTML tagName is kebab-case version from the CamelCase class name.
-For Example `MyElement` class name corresponds to `<my-element>` HTML tag.
+Element's HTML tagName is automatically assigned as kebab-case version of the CamelCase class name.
+For Example `MyElement` class name will register with `<my-element>` HTML tagName.

 ```javascript
 class IoElement extends IoNodeMixin(HTMLElement) { ... }